-The length of a rolling or crawling title defines the playback speed.
-A shorter title will roll or crawl faster than a long one.
+The length of a rolling or crawling title does not appear to affect the playback speed at all or not in a significant way..

 Opening credits - The instructions above would put the opening credits over the beginning of the movie.
 If you want the credits to appear before the beginning of the movie, you can drag the movie to the right in the Timeline so that it begins after the credits end.

-Thanks to Bishnu Pandey for telling me about text roll.
+Thanks to former student Bishnu Pandey for telling me about text roll.

 Source: Adobe Premiere Pro CC 2018 Release Classroom in a Book, pp. 407-408 and Chapter 15, Adobe Premiere Pro CC 2020 Release Classroom in a Book

 Revised: April 14, 2021.
 Comments to William Pegram, firstname.lastname@example.org